 - Ensure that appropriate training and information (including a MAF) is provided to DSW involved in the administration of medication

-- Ensure that medication to be given by DSW is in a blister pack for safe administration
+- Ensure that medication to be given by a DSW is in a blister pack for safe administration

 Account Managers should:

-- Maintain relevant knowledge of the risks and benefits of medications, the possibility of non-drug options and the importance of a healthy lifestyle
+- Maintain relevant knowledge of the risks and benefits of medications, the possibility of non-drug options and the importance of a healthy lifestyle.

-Disability Support Workers should
+Disability Support Workers should:

 - Ensure that prior to administering medication all appropriate training has been completed

-- Ensure that all medication that requires assistance has been approved by the treating health professional and is documented in the MAF.
+- Ensure that all medication that requires assistance has been approved by the treating health professional and is documented in the MAF

-- Follow directions provided by the treating health professional and on the packaging or label provided by the pharmacist.
+- Follow directions provided by the treating health professional and on the packaging or label provided by the pharmacist

 Prescription medications are only available by prescription from a healthcare professional with prescribing rights.
 This usually refers to a medical practitioner (doctor) but might include a nurse practitioner, dentist or optometrist.